In 1930, Amy Johnson flew her single engine Gipsy Moth biplane from London to Darwin.

 Amy Johnson - 1930s aviator After becoming the first woman to fly solo from Britain to Australia in 1930, the pioneering aviator went on to set a slew of long-distance flying records.
 She died after going off-course in bad weather while transporting RAF aircraft around the country for the Air Transport Auxiliary during the Second World War

 Amy Johnson, Aviatrix I've always found this photo to be incredibly stunning

 Portrait of English aviator Amy Johnson (1903-1941) wearing her flight jacket, cap and goggles, circa 1935.

-Amy Johnson (1 July 1903 – 5 January 1941) was a pioneering English aviator Johnson set numerous long-distance records during the 1930s.
-Johnson flew in the Second World War as a part of the Air Transport Auxiliary where she died during a ferry flight.
+English aviator Amy Johnson set numerous long-distance records during the 1930's and flew in the Second World War as part of the Air Transport Auxiliary (ATA).

 Il y a 114 ans naissait Amy Johnson - Doodle 1er juillet 2017

 song composed especially for Miss Amy Johnson, 1930